 Many of the Palm Springs Opera Guild Vocal Competition First Place winners are enjoying exciting careers.
 We’ve been tracking their growth and are pleased to present the following update:

 2014 Bass-baritone Nicholas Brownlee won First Prize in the Met Western Regionals in November.
 He is covering for the LA Opera production of Le nozze di Figaro later this year and covered for Charlie Soong in Santa Fe Opera’s Dr. Sun Yat-Sen last year.
 Nicholas has appeared in productions at Rice, Wolf Trap and Tel Aviv and will be appearing in the Guild’s Opera in the Park this April 12.
+Among other engagements he has been cast in the role of Colline in the LA Opera production of La bohème in 2016.

 2012 Mezzo-soprano Renée Rapier is the recipient of the Chautauqua Studio Artist Award, a winner in the Schubert Club Scholarship Competition, a national finalist of the Bel Canto Vocal Scholarship Foundation and a 2011 Metropolitan Opera National Council Auditions national semifinalist.
 She was the featured soloist at the Allegro Black Tie dinner at the Heather-James Gallery in February 2014 and appeared in Opera in the Park last year.
 She sang last summer at Wolf Trap and the Ravinia Festival and appeared at the Seoul Arts Center in the fall.
-Renée will perform at LA Opera this year in the role of Cherubino in Ghosts of Versailles premiering February 7 and Cherubino in Le nozze di Figaro opening March 21.
+Renée is performing at LA Opera this year in the role of Cherubino in Ghosts of Versailles and Cherubino in Le nozze di Figaro opening March 21.
 She sings the role of Anna in Maria Stuarda for Seattle Opera in February-March, 2016.

 2011 Soprano Anush Avetisyan created the role of Alice B. Toklas in the world premiere of a new chamber version of Jonathan Sheffer’s Blood on the Dining Room Floor with text by Gertrude Stein in 2011.
 In 2012 she was a prize winner in the Loren L. Zachary Society Competition and also won First Place in the Mondavi Center Young Artists Competition.
 She was a Wolf Trap Studio Artist and performs regularly for Guild events including Opera in the Park in 2013.